Marceloasf/aws-cloud-practitioner/README.md

     - Efficient
     - Sustainable

-- Practices Developed though reviewing customers’ architectures on AWS
+- Practices Developed through reviewing customers’ architectures on AWS
 - Systematic approach for evaluating and implementing architectures
-- Well-Architected Tool in the console
+- There is a Well-Architected Tool in the console

 The six pillars: